-6 Bad Ways to Reduce Stress You Should Avoid
+6 Negative Ways to Deal with Stress that You Should Avoid

-Don’t we all find ways to reduce stress?
+Don’t we all try to find ways to reduce stress?
 It’s because we all have stress in our lives, whether at home or at work.

 I know you try hard not to let stress affect you, and would like to keep it at bay forever.
 However, it’s not possible always.

 One theory suggests that you get stressed because you allow yourself to be under that negative condition.
 But you always have a choice – don’t you?

 Positivity and optimism help counter, control, and conquer stressful situations.
 After all, mental and emotional stresses depend on your state of mind.

 If you’ve a strong and stable mind, and positive strategies to support you, then you might save yourself from getting affected by stress.

 But at times, in spite of being upbeat and positive, you still feel that you’re under stress.